top of page

 Important Disclaimer

-The Canadian Consumer Verification & Safety Bureau (CCVSB) is a private, independent, non-government organization.
+The Canadian Consumer Verification & Safety Bureau (CCVSB) is a non governmental, private, and independent organization.

 • Are provided for informational purposes only